-Here's a complete guide to all your endurance bike related queries and questions
+Here's a complete guide to all your endurance and sportive bike related queries and questions

-But what exactly should you be looking for when buying an endurance bike, and how can you make sure that you’re getting the best bike for your budget?
+But what exactly should you be looking for when buying an endurance or sportive bike, and how can you make sure that you’re getting the best bike for your budget?

 An endurance bike, otherwise referred to as a sportive bike, is a bike that has been designed to make long days in the saddle just that little bit easier by providing a more comfortable ride that should not only protect your backside from all the vibrations passing through your seatpost and saddle, but should also keep your legs fresher after multiple hours on the road.